First RCT showing consumer VR delivers effective one-session exposure for public speaking anxiety, in clinic or at home

 How this was rated

-Pre-specified RCT design with formal randomisation, n=25 per arm initially (later n=25 self-led at home), large within-group effects (d=1.67 and d=1.35) supported by linear mixed effects modeling, durable at 6 and 12 months.
+Pre-specified RCT design with formal randomization, n=25 per arm initially (later n=25 self-led at home), large within-group effects (d=1.67 and d=1.35) supported by linear mixed effects modeling, durable at 6 and 12 months.
 Peer-reviewed in Journal of Anxiety Disorders (Elsevier, established peer-reviewed venue).
 Limitations: the design is one-session therapist-led VRET followed by a 4-week internet-administered transition program - so the d=1.67 figure reflects the combined therapist-led + transition package, not VR alone.
 The waitlist-as-self-led-treatment crossover is a creative design but limits between-group comparison.
 The sample is community-recruited PSA, not strictly DSM-diagnosed SAD.
 The consumer-hardware result is the key contribution and is robust.

 Ratings use a simplified four-tier scheme (High, Moderate, Low, Very Low) informed by the GRADE working group.
 Learn more about how studies are rated.

-Twenty-five participants were randomised to one-session therapist-led VR exposure therapy for public speaking anxiety using consumer VR hardware and software, followed by a 4-week internet-administered VR-to-in-vivo transition program; another 25 served as a waiting-list.
+Twenty-five participants were randomized to one-session therapist-led VR exposure therapy for public speaking anxiety using consumer VR hardware and software, followed by a 4-week internet-administered VR-to-in-vivo transition program; another 25 served as a waiting-list.
 Therapist-led VRET produced a very large effect on self-reported PSA (within Cohen's d = 1.67).
 The waiting-list then received internet-administered, SELF-LED VRET at home, followed by the same transition program - producing a large effect (d = 1.35).
 Results were maintained or improved at 6-month and 12-month follow-ups.
 This is the first published RCT demonstrating that off-the-shelf consumer VR hardware and software can deliver effective PSA exposure therapy in both clinician-supervised and home-based formats.

 Clinical bottom line